 Summary

 In this chapter, we explained the architecture of the Collaboration and Content Manager component which provides a collaborative framework where users can create their collaborative team, share their contents, or download contents offered by other team members or other users by using the services provided by the CCM.
 Then, we provided very detailed description of its components: Collaboration Manager and Content Manager.
 We also discussed our access control system which restricts content access to authorized users.
 In the next chapter, we are going to describe the third major component of the GTF; WS-Tracker Service which assists in the communication taking place between the GTF clients.

+WS-Tracker Architecture

+Introduction

+In this chapter, we describe the architecture of the WS-Tracker Service and the motivations and goals behind it and argue its benefits.
+Moreover, we provide more details about low level and architectural design decisions, as well as a thorough description of key components and their implementation.

+As it was explained in previous chapters, the components of the GridTorrent Framework form a simple distrusted system.
+Each of its components is independent from each other, performs dissimilar purposes and being, hence they operate on a different physically located machines.
+However, there is still a need for a component that assists in the communication taking place between the GTF peers, and conveys the information that is generated by the users through the Collaboration and Content Manager to their GTF peers.

+In order to satisfy the need for a coordinator component in our system, we introduced WS-Tracker Service, a modified version of BitTorrent tracker with many added features.
+Notwithstanding some basic similarities, there are quite differences between them in regard to the functionalities of WS-Tracker Service.